Asian Outreach Program

-- Languages spoken: Bengali, Cantonese, Mandarin, Punjabi, English, Gujarati, Hindi, Korean, Marathi, Spanish, Urdu
+- Languages spoken: Bengali, Cantonese, Mandarin, English, Hindi, Spanish, Urdu

-- Services provided: Multi-lingual and multicultural counseling for domestic violence, substance abuse and other mental health issues for Bengali, Cantonese, Mandarin, English, Gujarati, Hindi, Korean, Marathi, Spanish, Tagalog and Urdu speaking families.
+- Services provided: Multi-lingual and multicultural counseling for domestic violence, substance abuse and other mental health issues for Bengali, Cantonese, Mandarin, English, Hindi, Spanish, Tagalog and Urdu speaking families.

 - Ages accepted: Newborn-21 and adults

-- Admission criteria: One member of family must have a mental health or substance abuse diagnoses.
+- Admission criteria: One member of family must have a mental health or substance abuse diagnosis.
 Individuals with intellectual disabilities or autism diagnosis are not eligible for this program.

-- Languages spoken: Bengali, Chinese (Mandarin and Cantonese), English, Gujarati, Hindi, Korean, Marathi, Spanish, Tagalog, Taiwanese, and Urdu
+- Languages spoken: Bengali, Chinese (Mandarin and Cantonese), English, Hindi, Korean, Russian, Spanish, Tagalog, and Urdu

 - Public Transportation: Subway—#7, Buses—Q17, Q27